krepoli/CS-330/README.md

 ### Mutability
 * By default, **strings, primitives, and other variables** are mutable.
-* Use `const` keyword to declare something unmutable.
+* Use `const` keyword to declare something immutable.

 ### Operators
 C++ supports a wide range of operators, including: